jluong23/Shopping-Cart-Project/README.md

 The main functionality has been implemented which includes viewing, adding and removing albums to a shopping cart page.

-Current work includes working with the Spotify API to show daily songs.
+A daily song is also provided via the Spotify API.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is viewable via GitHub Pages [here](https://jluong23.github.io/shopping-cart-project/)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is viewable via GitHub Pages [here](https://jluong23.github.io/shopping-cart-project/).